 ALLETE has established a Supplemental Executive Retirement Plan (SERP) to compensate certain employees, including the executive officers, equitably by replacing benefits not provided by ALLETE's Flexible Benefit Plan and the Retirement Savings and Stock Ownership Plan due to government-imposed limits and to provide retirement benefits which are competitive with those offered by other businesses with which ALLETE competes for executive talent.
-The SERP also employees whose salaries exceed the salary limitations provides tax-qualified plans imposed by the Code with additional benefits such that they receive in aggregate the benefits they would have been entitled to receive had such limitations not been imposed.
-Effective as of January 21, 2002, the SERP also provides certain executive employees with a 40 percent supplemental tax benefit in the event that a change in control of the Company results in the termination of such persons' employment and an immediate distribution in full of the covered executives' SERP account and/or Executive Investment Plan deferral account.
-The supplemental tax benefit applies only if the covered executive employee is not eligible for early retirement at the time of the is not eligible for early retirement at the time of the change-in-control event.
+The SERP also provides employees whose salaries exceed the salary limitations for tax-qualified plans imposed by the Code with additional benefits such that they receive in aggregate the benefits they would have been entitled to receive had such limitations not been imposed.
+Effective as of January 21, 2002 the SERP also provides certain executive employees with a 40 percent supplemental tax benefit in the event that a change in control of the Company results in the termination of the covered executive's employment and an immediate distribution in full of the covered executive's SERP account and/or Executive Investment Plan deferral account.
+The supplemental tax benefit applies only if the covered executive employee is not eligible for early retirement at the time of the change-in-control event.